-Change happens fast in enterprise mobility—here's a few from last week you might have missed.
+Change happens fast in enterprise mobility—here's a few from this week you might have missed.

 From messaging to medical device, BlackBerry extends BBM and QNX platforms.

 From wearables to 3-D wireless computing and boosting the tech workforce, CEO Brian Krzanich delivers new products and perspectives at 2015 CES.

 In assessing their organizations capabilities for defending against sophisticated hacks and attacks, most CISOs feel "outgunned" and mobile and device security technologies rank at the very bottom of the maturity list.

 In largest showing ever, more than 900 CES Exhibitors will share products, services and technologies that connect everyday devices to networks.